richard-senior/GML/README.md

 This can be useful in several situations.
 Be careful not to set min_point_distance too small.
 This can be achieved automatically by setting GrblCommand.auto_decurve

+## The concept of 'blocks'
+In the examples above we have a single closed path (the shape of the letter A, which starts and ends in the same place).
+But a whole GCode file may contain several paths, some of which may not be closed (may end in a different place to where it started).

+Some of the operations described above will work fine on a whole GCode file (translate or scale for example).
+However some will not work very well (offset) or at all.
+In these situations you could choose to break your GCode file into a number of other GCode files and process them separately.

+However, GrblCommand identifies 'blocks' of GCode based upon the movement of the Z axis and the use of G00 fast travel commands.
+That is to say, when parsing a whole GCode file GrblCommand will notice when a particular path has started and finished cutting, based upon whether the Z axis is 'below zero' or 'above zero' and based upon whether G00 is being used to move to the start of the next path.

+GrblCommand breaks the GCode file into 'Blocks', and all of the described operations above can be applied to not just the whole GCode file, but to individual blocks within the Gcode file.

+So let's imagine we had two letter A's in a single GCode file, and we just wish to move the second letter slightly to the right of it's current position whilst leaving the first letter where it is.
+To do this we would 'translate' only the second block.

+So each of the above commands has a 'block' version. ie. GrblCommand.translate(10, 0) has the block equivelent : GrblCommand.translateBlock(1, 10, 0) ie. Translate block number 1, such that all X coordinates are 10 larger.

 ### constants
 GrblCommand has a set of constants which can be altered at any time (static variables) they cause the various functions to behave differently, each having some use or other.